-34. Parental Leave
+35. Parental Leave

-34.1 General
+35.1 General

-- (i) Parental leave is provided for in the NES.
-Parental leave includes birth-related leave, adoption-related leave, and concurrent leave. - (ii) Paid parental leave counts as a period of service and will be recorded on System service records. - (ii) A period of unpaid parental leave does not count as service except where LSL or annual leave is taken as part of parental leave. - (iii) If the school plans to introduce change that may affect a teacher on parental leave, the school shall provide necessary information to the teacher of the change and the potential effects on the teacher's position. - (iv) Casual teachers are not entitled to parental leave unless the casual teacher meets the criteria under the Act (refer s.67, NES).
+- (i) Parental leave is as provided for in the NES except where this Agreement provides ancillary or supplementary terms. - (ii) Paid parental leave counts as a period of service and will be recorded on System service records. - (iii) A period of unpaid parental leave does not count as service except where LSL or annual leave is taken as part of parental leave. - (iv) If the school plans to introduce change that may affect a teacher on parental leave, the school shall provide necessary information to the teacher of the change and the potential effects on the teacher's position. - (v) Casual teachers are not entitled to parental leave unless the casual teacher meets the criteria under the Act (refer s.67, NES).

-34.2 Birth-related and Adoption-related leave
+35.2 Birth-related and Adoption-related leave